 - This will retrieve data for the whole world.
 Use the additional filters in the Visualization System or ADAT to narrow the geographical range.

 - From both systems, export the data as a .csv file and save it for further analysis.

 STFC - overview continued

 Advice from Dr. Czajkowski

-Some teachers find it hard to get an infrared thermometer (IRT) to do the protocol.
-In the past, we have used Fluke 63, but we have used Fluke 561 and Etekcity 774 most recently.
-If you can't find one of those, you may use a lower cost instrument, however please specify the type of IRT you are using when you set up your surface temperature site.
-Also, you may be able to borrow one from a heating and cooling specialist or an auto mechanic.
+Some teachers find it hard to get an infrared thermometer to do the protocol.
+In the past, GLOBE has used Fluke 63, but the program has used Fluke 561 and Etekcity 774 most recently.
+Participants who cannot find one of those may use a lower cost instrument, however please specify the type of infrared thermometer used to set up a surface temperature site.
+Also, it may be possible to borrow one from a heating and cooling specialist or an auto mechanic.
 They use them for their jobs.

 Apply and extend your knowledge